 Dr. McLean and her husband, Don, currently farm close to Kaleida with Don's parents.
 With both having deep roots in the Pembina Valley, it only made sense to raise their son, Dane, and daughter Charlotte here.
-They have three special pets; an abyssinian cat named Ira, a timid, Golden Retriever named Riley and playful pup named Georgia.
-Outside of work, Dr. McLean enjoys camping with family and friends, sports such as fastball, curling and taekwondo (currently a first-Dan black belt), and crafts/adventures with her family.
+They have several special pets; an Abyssinian cat named Ira, a playful hound named Georgia, several chickens, and a miniature donkey and pony.
+Outside of work, Dr. McLean enjoys camping with family and friends, sports such as fastball, curling and taekwondo (currently a second-Dan black belt), and crafts/adventures with her family.

 Dr. Ryan Koetke graduated from the Western College of Veterinary Medicine in 2014.
 He joined the Morden Veterinary Clinic in the fall of 2014 after attending the Summer Dairy Institute at Cornell University.
 Ryan was raised on a beef farm by Camrose, Alberta, where he developed his interest in veterinary medicine and spent a lot of time at several of the local veterinary clinics.
 Growing up with cattle also peaked his interest in reproductive technology, and provided opportunity to perform artificial insemination and later, embryo transfer with his own cattle.
 He likes the challenges of working on multiple species, and enjoys getting to know their owners.

 Ryan lives on an acreage with his wife, Gillian, their, dog Anna cat, Elsa and two of their horses, Cielo and Jaz.
 In his spare time, he enjoys working around the yard, going to cattle sales and helping out at his parents’ farm whenever he can.